 I discovered it when I was standing in line at the gas station in Charlottetown.
 I saw a postcard with an amazing aerial view of the PEI coastline with the caption “Cape Tryon”.
 Right away I knew I had to find it and photograph it.
 I bought the postcard, and with the help of Google Maps I managed to find it the next day.

-Getting to Cape Tryon is mini-adventure of its own.
+Getting to Cape Tryon is a mini-adventure of its own.
 You have to cross a field on a narrow, unpaved one-lane road — and if you drive there after a rain, you risk getting stuck.
 Since there’s no cell coverage, you’re really on your own when you venture to this location.
 It reminds me of riding over deeply tracked unpaved roads in Russia when I was a child.

 At the end of your journey, however, you get rewarded with a beautiful flat spot at the top of a cliff where there is enough room to park a car.
 From there, you can take your camera and tripod and walk through fields and along the coastline for miles.

 How to Get There

 To get to Cape Tryon, turn off Route 20 at French River, drive through the harbor and turn left at Cape Road.
 Then after 900 meters, take the second right at Cape Tryon Rd.